jardimViniciusC/BioNetStat/README.md

 source("http://bioconductor.org/biocLite.R")
 biocLite("pathview")
 ```
-3. Please, install versions 0.8.0 and 0.20 for shiny and shinyBS, respectively.
-We are working to make the CoGA package compatible with the new versions of the packages as soon as possible.
-To install the recommended versions for shiny and shinyBS, just type the following commands on the R command-line:
+3. Please, install version 0.20 for shinyBS.
+We are working to make the BioNetStat package compatible with the new versions of the packages as soon as possible.
+To install the recommended versions for shinyBS, just type the following commands on the R command-line:
 ```
-devtools::install_version("shiny", "0.8.0")
 devtools::install_version("shinyBS", "0.20")
 ```
 4. Install the BioNetStat (BNS) package